-Others mainly consists of receivable from sale of land, sale of financial assets at FVPL and payments made to Homeowner's Association subject for reimbursement with subdivision lot owners.
+Others mainly consists of receivable from sale of land and sale of financial assets at FVPL.

 The Group is not expected to have similar transactions with the same customers in the future.
-There are no receivables that are neither past due nor impaired that have been negotiated as at June 30, 2020 and December 31, 2019.
+There are no receivables that are neither past due nor impaired that have been negotiated as at September 30, 2020 and December 31, 2019.